 And in the eastern side of India, the festival of Diwali is mainly associated with Goddess Durga as her ferocious Avatar Goddess Kali again symbolising the victory of good over evil.

 It has been mentioned in the ancient Sanskrit texts that the festival Diwali has also been considered as the coming of harvest festivals in India.
 Padma Purana and Skanda Purana mention this fact.
 And the diyas which people light with so much joy symbolize the parts of the sun, further describing it as the celestial giver of life which gives energy to Earth.

 What is more intriguing about this festival is the fact that Diwali has also been described by many travellers and historians from outside the land of India as well in history.
 For example, somewhere around the 11the century, the Persian traveller by the name of Al Biruni had mentioned this festival in his life memoir as the festival celebrated by the Hindu people on the New Moon day in the Kartika month.
 Apart from that, a Venetian merchant by the name of Niccolò de' Conti also mentioned about Diwali in his memoir somewhere around the 15th century.

-Diwali is a fair of five days in total starting from Dhanteras leading to Diwali and then Bhai Dooj.
+Diwali is celebrated for five days in total starting from Dhanteras leading to Diwali and then Bhai Dooj.
 Every day has its own significance and it is an unfeigned ordeal for each one of the visitors.
-It is celebrated in the honor of Lord Ram who returned back to his home after an exile of 14 years.
+People also worship Lord Ganesha and Goddess Lakshmi who bring wealth and good luck to the families.

 27 October 2019